smnn99/TEAM68/README.md

 # News Article Sentiment Analysis Web - TEAM68

-This project is a web application that accepts the title or content of a news article and analyzes its sentiment (positive, negative, neutral).
+This project is a web application that accepts the title or content of a news article and analyzes its sentiment (positive, negative).
 It is implemented using HuggingFace's pre-trained models for simplicity and accuracy.

 ## Features
 - Sentiment analysis for news articles based on their title or content.